 Danville Firefighters spent 2 hours and 25 minutes Monday at the scene of a fire in the 100 block of Kentucky Street.
 Flames were showing in the back of the vacant house upon arrival, according to Capt.
 Justin Watt of the DFD.
 There was one minor injury to a firefighter, but it has resulted …

 This Week's Circulars

-- Danville man arrested child pornography
+- Danville man arrested in shooting death

 Sorry, there are no recent results for popular videos.